jstilesm/Punch_Fu/README.md

 Bonus Features:
 Movement of the stick figure character corresponding to which arrow it destroys.
 Combo score values based on characters pressed.

+### Challenges and Development

+* Originally decided to base hitting "arrows" based off of letter inputs, but decided to make the character punch based off of left and right clicks

+* Had a lot of issues originally getting the character to punch, yet was able to use frames of sprite pages to both show a punch as well as a sword swing.

+* Had to use timeInterval to create a game engine that allowed for a rising difficulty over time.